IntelLabs/hec-p-isa-tools/kerngen/README.md

 principal classes being `Parser` and `Generator`.
 For completeness, we take a quick look through the files.

+- `__init__.py` is worth a mention because it contains imports to the most commonly used types.
+This makes it easier to import those types from the top level including when writing kernels e.g. `from high_parser import Polys`.

 - `config.py` is a minor file primarily containing the `Config` class.
 The class itself is used as global singleton object to hold congiuration information of `kerngen`.
 It was introduced to not disturb the existing